phac-nml/snvphyl-galaxy-cli/README.md

 =============================================
 Running 'docker rm -f -v c28e98ca56423f1087714673e0d4a0175e36b250107c530a2996e92cbee3fc65'
 ```
 Following execution the Docker container will be stopped and deleted.
-If you wish to keep the Docker container around please pass `--no-undeploy-docker`.
+If you wish to keep the Docker container around please pass `--keep-docker`.
 SNVPhyl will remain running within Docker, and can be accessed by logging into <http://localhost:48888> by default with username **admin@galaxy.org** and password **admin**.

 The output files will be available in the directory `output1/` on completion.
 Please see the [SNVPhyl Output][] documentation for details on these files.
 Additionally, provenance information from Galaxy, as well as a file listing all parameter settings `run-settings.txt` is provided.